gunasekharv6/Business-establishment-recommendation-system-based-on-country-s-economic-freedom/DMDD Assignment 3/readme.md

 4. Export the EDA_Assignment3_DMDD.py file and run it on pycharm.
 Note:
 Some visualizations might take up more time to display depending on the size of the data being plotted.
+You can add a note saying "Refer to the .py file for more visualizations"

 This file includes:
 Gathering, Scraping, Munging, and Cleaning Data